g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 5 Complete - Your App is Secure!
+## Stage 5 Complete - Your App is Secure

 ### What You Built